earthgecko/skyline/docs/overview.rst

 What do pillars hold up?

-Data analysis is the next generation of the observability stack, observabilty 1.0 was about collection, storage, retrieval and presentation.
+Data analysis is the next generation of the observability stack, o11y 1.0 was about collection, storage, retrieval and presentation.
 Anomaly detection is is a part of the next generation of observability, putting all that data to use in real time - analysis.